- Harvard Health Blog - http://www.health.harvard.edu/blog -

 5 tips for healthy grilling

-Memorial Day marks the unofficial beginning of summer and the official beginning of grilling season.
-From northern Maine to southern California, the backyard barbeque will be a key part of the holiday weekend.
+Summer is the prime time for grilling.
+From northern Maine to southern California, the backyard barbeque is a key part of the season.
 Whether your menu includes simple burgers or something more elaborate, a little preparation can help you serve up a healthy meal.

 Start out clean.
 Don’t let the charred buildup on your grill transfer to your meal.
 Use a wire brush to give your grill a good cleaning.
 Then wipe it down with a cloth or wadded-up bunch of paper towels to make sure that no grill-cleaning bristles will get into your food—or your guests.